-Mortality and Expense Risk Charge.
+Mortality and Expense Risks.
 We charge for assuming mortality and expense risks.
 We guarantee that monthly administrative and insurance deductions from Your contract fund will never be greater than the maximum amounts shown in Your contract.
-The mortality risk We assume is that Insured people will live for shorter periods than We estimated.
+The mortality risk We assume is that

+Insured people will live for shorter periods than We estimated.
 When this happens, We have to pay a greater amount of death benefits than We expected.
 The expense risk We assume is that the cost of issuing and administering contracts will be greater than We expected.
-We deduct a daily charge for mortality and expense risks at an effective annual rate of 0.50% of the value of assets in the Separate Account attributable to the contract.
-We will reduce this charge to 0.25% after the 10th contract year.
+We deduct a daily charge for mortality and expense risks at an effective annual rate of 0.90% of the value of assets in the Separate Account attributable to the contract.
 The investment divisions' accumulation unit values reflect this charge.
-See "Using Your Contract fund - How We Determine The Accumulation Unit Value" on page 38.
+See "Using Your Contract Fund - How We Determine The Accumulation Unit Value" on page 38.
 If the money We collect from this charge more than covers our actual expenses of assuming mortality risks and issuing and administering contracts, then We profit.
 We expect to make money from this charge.
-To the extent sales expenses are not covered by the sales charge and surrender charge, Our General Account assets, which may include amounts derived from this mortality and expense risk charge, will be used to cover sales expenses.
+To the extent sales expenses are not covered by the deferred sales charge, Our General Account assets, which may include amounts derived from this mortality and expense risk charge, will be used to cover sales expenses.